 A hybrid MPI/OpenMP application is one in which each MPI process itself is a parallel threaded program.
-These programs often exploit the OpenMP parallelism at the loop level while also implementing a higher level parallel algorithm using MPI.
+These programs often exploit the OpenMP parallelism at the loop level while also implementing a higher-level parallel algorithm that uses MPI.

 Many parallel applications perform better if the MPI processes and the threads within them are pinned to particular processors for the duration of their execution.
-For ccNUMA systems, this ensures that all local, non-shared memory is allocated on the same memory node as the processor referencing it.
-For all systems, it can ensure that some or all of the OpenMP threads stay on processors that share a bus or perhaps a processor cache, which can speed up thread synchronization.
+For ccNUMA systems, this pinning ensures that all local, non-shared memory is allocated on the same memory node as the processor referencing the memory.
+For all systems, pinning can ensure that some or all of the OpenMP threads stay on processors that share a bus or perhaps a processor cache, which can speed up thread synchronization.

 The SGI Message Passing Toolkit (MPT) provides the omplace(1) command to help with the placement of OpenMP threads within an MPI program.
-The omplace command causes the threads in a hybrid MPI/OpenMP job to be placed on unique CPUs within the containing cpuset.
+The omplace(1) command causes the threads in a hybrid MPI/OpenMP job to be placed on unique CPUs within the containing cpuset.
 For example, the threads in a 2-process MPI program with 2 threads per process would be placed as follows:

-rank 0 thread 0 on CPU 0
+- Rank 0, thread 0 on CPU 0

-rank 0 thread 1 on CPU 1
+- · Rank 0, thread 1 on CPU 1

-rank 1 thread 0 on CPU 2
+- · Rank 1, thread 0 on CPU 2

-rank 1 thread 1 on CPU 3
+- Rank 1, thread 1 on CPU 3